How Dogs Use Eye Contact During Uncertainty: A Look at 2025 Research

 They haven't decided that uncertainty requires checking in with their person because they're open to gathering information from whoever is available.

 Then there were the dogs who looked clearly and repeatedly to their guardian for reassurance.
 These owner focused gazers looked four to ten times at their person and very little at the stranger.
-They were rated as giving their guardian strong emotional comfort.

 This style is often seen in dogs who view their guardian as a secure base.
 When something feels strange, they glance at their person to check whether everything is alright.